Expanding the Borders of your Education

 - The annual Namibia African Ecology and Conservation (FW 465) trip takes participants to African savanna landscapes with herds of antelope, elephants, and lions.
 This program is designed for students to experience and study a unique natural world while elevating their understanding of ecology, wildlife management, park management and conservation.

 Think studying abroad is right for you?
 Visit the NC State Study Abroad website to explore opportunities and complete an application.
 Before you travel, be sure to visit the NC State Travel Clinic for comprehensive and personalized recommendations, medications and vaccinations for your trip.
 Questions about the application process?
-Email Elena Beckman or Dr. Erin Sills.
+Email Sarah Shefte or Dr. Erin Sills.

 Funding Study Abroad Opportunities

 Our department has a strong tradition of helping fund students’ participation in Study Abroad opportunities, including semester-long, summer and spring break programs.
 The College of Natural Resources and our department offers travel grants ranging from $500-1,000 to students participating in study abroad.
 To be eligible for funding for study abroad, students must apply to a program through the Study Abroad Office.
 The deadline for summer and fall programs is November 15.

 Other Student Abroad Support includes: